 2019-20 NCAA Men's Soccer Recruiting Rules and Calendar

 When can men’s soccer coaches contact recruits?
 Generally speaking, almost all forms of contact are allowed starting June 15 after an athlete’s sophomore year, including verbal offers, emails, calls, texts and recruiting letters.
 For some divisions, coaches can reach out earlier.
 In this section, we break down the NCAA soccer recruiting rules and calendar, as well as the rules and calendar for the NAIA.
+Everything you need to know about soccer camps.

 What you need to know about the NCAA soccer recruiting rules